 This is a short video of the rain storm from our hotel room at Caribbean Beach Resort on the first day we were there.

 Disney World in the rain isn’t the end of the world and it won’t ruin your vacation.
-If you’re experiencing a rainy day at Disney World and it starts raining, what should you do?
+If you’re experiencing a rainy day at Disney World, what should you do?
 There are plenty of things you can do such as

 Put your poncho on and carry on